 Corpus Christi

-Reliant's Beat the Heat Centers are currently only offering drive-through services.
-Please download this flyer for more information on the curbside distribution schedule.
-If you are a Corpus Christi resident and need help paying your utility bill, please call the Nueces County Community Action Agency at 361-882-4193.
+If you are a Corpus Christi resident and need help paying your utility bill, please call the Nueces County Community Action Agency at 361-882-4193

-North Texas
+North and West Texas

 Reliant is proud to sponsor The Salvation Army of North Texas’ summer cooling stations!

-Reliant and The Salvation Army are proud to provide a place to cool off and rehydrate with locations in Collin, Dallas, Denton, Ellis and Tarrant counties.
-The Salvation Army’s cooling stations will open when temperatures rise above 100 degrees for three days in a row, and they will remain open until September 1st or later if needed.
+During the summer months, extreme heat can be life-threatening.
+Reliant and The Salvation Army are proud to provide a place to cool off and rehydrate.
+We're donating 1,000 fans for distribution at The Salvation Army’s cooling stations.
+Please note that the cooling stations open when temperatures rise above 100 degrees for three days in a row and will remain open until September 1 or later if needed.

 The Salvation Army – Oak Cliff